taw00/dash-electrum-rpm/README.md

 # Dash Electrum
 The Dash Electrum Lightweight Crypocurrency Desktop Wallet for Fedora Linux

+> **DON'T USE THIS FOR SERIOUS MONEY** -issues below.
-> Please note, this software package is still being tested.
-Let me know if you run into any issues please. **DON'T USE THIS FOR SERIOUS MONEY** -issues below.
+> Please understand that this software package is still being tested.
+Let me know if you run into any issues please.

 ```
 sudo rpm --import https://keybase.io/toddwarner/key.asc